Fractional CRO & GTM Strategy — Retention. Growth. Structure.

 Results across seven client engagements.

-These numbers come from real engagements where the revenue system was misaligned and the fix was building the infrastructure to connect it.
+These numbers come from real engagements where the revenue system was broken and the work was building the infrastructure to fix it.

 200%